oren/oren.github.io/articles/pass/android/README.md

 pass git init
-pass git remote add origin ssh://oren@localhost:/home/oren/pass-repo pass git push origin master
+pass git remote add origin ssh://oren@localhost:/home/oren/pass-repo pass git push origin master pass git push origin master --set-upstream
 ```
 Explanation: these commands create a git repository that stores the encrypted passwords.
 The repository is located at `~/pass-repo` and is needed in order to allow your phone to pull and push passwords.
+Passing --set-upstream tells git that the local branch master tracks the remote branch origin/master, and so when you do git pull when master is checked out, it will automatically pull origin/master, and the same for when you do git push.

 ## 2. Generate a set of OpenSSH keys
 ```